Roughing the passer

 In gridiron football, roughing the passer is a foul in which a defensive player makes illegal contact with the quarterback after the latter has thrown a forward pass.
-The penalty is 10 or 15 yards, depending on the league, and an automatic first down for the offense.
-Defenders are allowed to contact a player attempting a forward pass while he still has possession of the ball (e.g., a quarterback sack); however, once the ball is released, defenders are not allowed to make contact with the quarterback unless carried to do so by momentum.
+The penalty is 10 or 15 yards (for the NFL it is 15 yards), depending on the league, an automatic first down for the offense, and a disqualification if flagrant.
+Defenders are allowed to contact a player attempting a forward pass while he still has possession of the ball (e.g., a quarterback sack); however, once the ball is released, defenders are not allowed to make contact with the quarterback unless by the result of momentum.
 Judgment over whether contact following release was the result of a violation or momentum is made by the referee on a case-by-case basis.

 Roughing the passer can also be called if the defender commits intimidating acts toward the passer, such as picking him up and stuffing him into the ground, or wrestling with him.
 It can also be called if the player who tackles the passer makes helmet to helmet contact, or lands with the full weight of his body on the passer.
+If the defender makes helmet-to-helmet contact or lands with his full body weight on the passer, the foul may be called even if the quarterback still has the ball at the time of the hit, although this is less common.

-An exception to the roughing rule is where the passer rejoins a play after throwing the ball, such as in an attempt to block, recover a fumble, or tackle a defensive player who has gained possession of the ball.
+An exception to the rule is where the passer rejoins a play after throwing the ball, such as in an attempt to block, recover a fumble, or tackle a defensive player who has gained possession of the ball.
 In this case, the passer is treated as any other player and may legally be contacted.
 Roughing the passer also does not apply to lateral passes or backward passes.

 Justification

-The NFL makes roughing the passer against the rules in an effort to protect its quarterbacks.
+The NFL restricts roughing the passer in an effort to protect its quarterbacks.
+It also places an emphasis on unnecessary and flagrant roughness while sacks are taking place, even if the ball is not in the air.
+Any strong slamming motion or head hits on the quarterback will result in a roughing the passer penalty.

+Controversy

+As the quarterback position is the most glorified and sought after position in football, the league has a history of overprotecting their quarterbacks.
+This is seen with notable season ending injuries like Carson Palmer in a 2005 playoff game against the Steelers, as well as Tom Brady's season ending ACL tear in his season opener by Chiefs safety Bernard Pollard in 2008.